rickl4/rickl4.github.io/index.md

 * Supervised by Prof. Amer Shalaby at the Transit Analytics Lab
 * Anticipated graduation in Fall 2022

-__Bachelors of Applied Science and Engineering Candidate, University of Toronto, Department of Civil and Mineral Engineering__
+__Bachelors of Applied Science and Engineering, University of Toronto, Department of Civil and Mineral Engineering__

 * Graduated in Spring 2020
 * Participated in the PEY Co-op (16 month full time co-op term) program